vhcd/vhcd.github.io/_posts/2021-11-29-vr-eye-tracking-display.md

 But then came VR-headsets with integrated eye-tracking, which changed output data and downstream workflows quite a bit.

 The main change is that the *what* issue is now much easier.
-Since both the eye-tracker and the displays are in the same reference frame (headset), it's much easier to convert eye-tracking data to simulated world.
+Since both the eye-tracker and the displays are in the same reference frame (headset), eye-tracking gaze data can now be converted to the simulated world coordinate system without much overhead.
 In our case, the [SRanipal Unreal Plugin](https://developer-express.vive.com/resources/vive-sense/eye-and-facial-tracking-sdk/) can give us the scene actor being looked at, with no post-processing needed!
 So no more manual annotation and all its downsides; we can, at runtime, know what actor is being looked at.
 This makes post-processing analysis way easier.

 # Why live visualization?